trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/Zenefits.md

 ## Will this notify my employees?
 Each employee will receive a welcome email at their work email address along with a request to validate their account and choose a password.
 They can also download our mobile app for iOS and Android devices.
 Please note that there is no way to disable the welcome email.

-## Should I connect the integration from Expensify or from Zenefits?
+## Should I connect the integration from Ieatta or from Zenefits?
 It's totally up to you!
 You'll have the same options available to you when syncing from either product.